Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 13,000 Gold
 - Wonderous Item (Shoulderpad)

-**Shipwrecker**: For every fet you move, you gain a stack of momentum.
+**Shipwrecker**: For every feet you move, you gain a stack of momentum up to a maximum of 80.
 For every tenth stack your next attack deals 1 additional damage.
 For every 40 stack, you gain +5 movement speed and your next attack reduces the creatures movement speed by 15 feet.

 **Health**: You gain hit points equal to your hit dice.